karlitos/Applications-overview-tooltip-NG/README.md

 Gnome shell extension.
 Shows a tooltip over applications icons on applications overview.

 Credits :
-2012,2013 Original author Franco Bianconi.
+- 2012,2013 Original author Franco Bianconi
-2014 Updated and upgraded by Karel Macha
+- 2014 Updated and upgraded by Karel Macha

 By default the extension shows the application-description in the tooltip-label if provided.
 The description is the one from the .desktop file of the application.
 The tooltips are always displayed, even if the text under the icon in the app-overview is not cut-off/elipsized.